 The nursing associate role is intended to be an important role in its own right, and to act as a route for those who want to progress to become a registered nurse.

-We are currently consulting on the standards of proficiency for nursing associates and the requirements of nursing associate education.
-Please read our proposals.
+We consulted on the standards of proficiency for nursing associates and the nursing associate education programme standards.

-We anticipate that nursing associate programmes will be foundation degrees, which are typically two years of higher level study.
+We proposed in the consultation that nursing associate programmes will be foundation degrees, which are typically two years of higher level study.

 Health Education England (HEE) is overseeing the current test sites, and if you’re currently employed as a health or care professional you can express your interest in becoming a nursing associate to your employer and seek their advice on options available to you.

 The consortia piloting nursing associate education and training include partners from across the range of NHS providers, and also from independent providers and social care.